rwth-acis/REST-OCD-Services/docs/pages/index.md

 Along with the service we provide a web client which also has its own [project](https://github.com/rwth-acis/OCD-Web-Client).
 The client can only be used with a valid Learning Layers account.
 We recommend to use the service along with the web client.

-We additionally provide a brief [Integration Tutorial](/integration/) that shows you the usage of the most important requests so that you can get started with the OCD Service more quickly.
+We additionally provide a brief [Integration Tutorial](/REST-OCD-Services/pages/wiki/integration/) that shows you the usage of the most important requests so that you can get started with the OCD Service more quickly.
+A more detailed usage examples of WebOCD Service, using the WebOCD webclient can be found here [link](/REST-OCD-Services/pages/tutorials/login).

 ## The OCD Service
-The service is developed using the Eclipse IDE, so we recommend you to stick to that tool for any work on this project.
+The service is developed using the IntelliJ IDEA, so we recommend you to stick to that tool for any work on this project.

 Please refer to the following pages in order to obtain more information about the OCD Service.